Is the New Testament Antisemitic?

 By Dr. Robert Vasholz

-Although this is true, it must also be said that the Gospel affirms that Yeshua (Jesus) is a Jew and that there was a segment of Jews who were supportive of him (John 7:40, 8:31, 10:19-21, 42).
+Although this is true, it must also be said the Gospel affirms Yeshua (Jesus) is Jewish and there was a segment of Jewish people who were supportive of him (John 7:40, 8:31, 10:19-21, 42).

-Moses is the first in a succession of Jewish prophets (including Isaiah, Jeremiah, Ezekiel, Hosea and Amos) who call Israel to task for the profanation of her holy calling.
-And yet, I am not aware that the Torah or Hebrew Scriptures have ever been labeled “anti-Jewish.”
+Moses is the first in a succession of Jewish prophets (including Isaiah, Jeremiah, Ezekiel, Hosea, and Amos) who call Israel to task for the profanation of her holy calling.
+And yet, I am not aware the Torah or Hebrew Scriptures have ever been labeled “anti-Jewish.”
 Why?
-We recognize these struggles as an intra-Jewish religious tension in an attempt to aid Israel toward the goal of her high calling; not as attempts to condemn Israel as the worst people on earth.
+We recognize these struggles as an intra-Jewish religious tension in an attempt to aid Israel toward the goal of her high calling, not as attempts to condemn Israel as the worst people on earth.